 Here is a definition.
-Listen to the definition and try t say the word before I do.
+Listen to the definition and try to say the word before I do.

 A type of medicine which destroys bacteria – anti-biotic

-Vaccine – a type of medicine which prevents you from catching a serious disease – vaccine
+A type of medicine which prevents you from catching a serious disease – vaccine.

 When you are no longer showing signs of having the disease – cured.

-If you got everything right -congratulations!
-If not even better as it shows that you have learned some new words!
+If you got everything right, congratulations!
+If not, even better as it shows that you have learned some new words!
 Make sure you continue to increase your vocabulary.

-Up until the 1920s smoking was encouraged by doctors as a good way to improve your breathing and prevent problems in your lungs was to smoke cigarettes.
-In the USA, Europe, in fact all over the world doctors encouraged people with breathing difficulties to smoke more… Oh dear!
+Up until the 1920s, smoking was encouraged by doctors as a good way to improve your breathing and prevent problems in your lungs.
+In the United States, Europe, in fact all over the world, doctors encouraged people with breathing difficulties to smoke more cigarettes.
+Oh, dear!

-Sitting inside a dead whale is a strange thing to do.
-But in Australia until 1896 it was completely normal.
-Apparently it started when a drunk man accidentally fell into a whale`s carcass and fell asleep The next day he was cured of his aches and pains, and so other people started doing the same thing, similar to Alexander Fleming’s “accidental” discovery.
+Sitting inside a dead whale is a strange thing to do, but in Australia until 1896, it was completely normal.
+Apparently it started when a drunk man accidentally fell into a whale’s carcass and fell asleep The next day he was cured of his aches and pains, and so other people started doing the same thing, similar to Alexander Fleming’s “accidental” discovery.
 Unfortunately, the name of the drunk man in Australia is not known.

-My advice is that next time you see a dead whale don`t sit inside ot for 8 hours.
-Your parents and friends will not be happy.
+And my advice to you is that next time you see a dead whale, don’t sit inside it for 8 hours.